comecattin/SULLEY/README.md

 - `--smiles` : The molecule SMILES to generate the local frame for.
 - `--sdf` : The molecule SDF file to generate the local frame for.
 - `--xyz` : The molecule Tinker XYZ file to generate the local frame for.
+Multiple molecules can be given in the same XYZ file.
 - `-o`, `--output` : The file to write the local frame to.
 Default is `local_frame.txt`.
 - `-v`, `--verbose` : Print the local frame to the console.
 - `--debug` : Print debug information.
 Compare to the Poltype local frame.